informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Advanced-Editing-Features.md

 ## 2. Bulk Edit

-You can filter your search to display records that you want to change and edit the values for the same field across all of the records at the same time.
+You can change and edit the values for the same field across multiple records at the same time.

 To edit records in bulk:
 1. Filter data to pull up a search for the records you want to change.
 2. In the upper right corner above the search results, click _Bulk Edit_.
 All of the records in the search results will now be displayed in editing mode.
-(You will not see this option unless you are logged in.)
 3. Find the field you want to change across all of the records and click the pencil icon to the left of the field.
-4. Enter the new value and click `Apply All`.
+4. Enter the new value and click `Apply`.
 You also have the option to `Clear All` or `Cancel` the operation.
+5. Click the _Save_ button at the upper right corner of the page to save your changes.

-If you make a mistake, you can click the _Reset_ button and it will take you back to the initial state of the forms.
+Before you click _Save_, if you make a mistake, you can click the _Reset_ button and it will take you back to the initial state of the forms.

 ## 3. Copy